alexdiazortiz/Bayesian_Modeling_Covid19/README.md

 # Bayesian Modeling of Covid19 Spread
-A Bayesian approach of the modeling COVID19 spread based on the Gompertz equation.
+A Bayesian approach of the modeling COVID19 one and two-wave spread based on the Gompertz equation via Markov Chain Monte Carlo (MCMC) simulations.

 It needs:
 * JAGS (https://sourceforge.net/projects/mcmc-jags/)